casey-oneill/casey-oneill.github.io/content/posts/post-2.md

 ---
-title: September 2023
+title: 2023-09-01
 ---

-Started my Master's at the University of Waterloo, supervised by Edith Law.
+**September 2023:** Started my Master's at the University of Waterloo, supervised by Edith Law.